nvibert/vCoders-Bash-Shell-Scripting/lessons/LogAnalysisViaShellCmds.md

 What you should do now is create a new script, let's call it `~/prepareAllLogs.sh`, which does the following:

-1. Assume it is being run from the base directory fo the ESXi host's log bundle (e.g. the one whose name is of the form `esx-<hostname>-<timestamp>-<pid>`).
+1. Assume it is being run from the base directory of the ESXi host's log bundle (e.g. the one whose name is of the form `esx-<hostname>-<timestamp>-<pid>`).
 1. Scan all the files in `var/log` and `var/run/log`, and for each file, identify the "resulting file name" (e.g. for `filename.log`, `filename.1.gz`, etc. We could call the resulting file name something like `filename.log.all`).
-1. Concatenate all the logs that are related to the "resulting file name" in order, starting fromt the oldest to the newest (so from `filename.100.gz` through to `filename.1.gz` and then `filename.log`).
+1. Concatenate all the logs that are related to the "resulting file name" in order, starting from the oldest to the newest (so from `filename.100.gz` through to `filename.1.gz` and then `filename.log`).
 1. Before concatenating the files, you may need to unzip them.
 Use the `gunzip` or `zcat` tools if necessary.
-1. The end result should be that for each group of related log files there will be a "resulting file name", in the same directory, with all the content, in chronological order.
+1. The end result should be that, for each group of related log files, there will be a "resulting file name" in the same directory, with all the content in chronological order.

 ### Step 4 - Search through the logs ###